kilometerskang/me/README.md

-This is a personal portfolio that I developed using Create React App.
+This is a personal portfolio that I developed using Create React App and styled using SASS.
 It is always a work in progress.